These 36 questions to fall in love are the perfect recipe to make anyone fall in love with you!! 🙂

 To whom should you ask these 36 love questions?

 Actually, it’s supposed to be for falling in love! 🙂

 So, probably, you should ask these questions to someone you want to create a romantic relationship with, those are the questions to ask to fall in love.

-But you can also do this activity to make your love stronger with your current partner.
+But, you can also do this activity to increase intimacy and make the love stronger with your current partner.